Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 ```

 Then follow prompts. ~~Make sure to initialize miniconda~~ It'll ask for a bunch of yeses, type in 1 when it asks to choose a gcc (for gcc7)

-Days of my life went into this and I will never get them back.
-I was tired of typing variations of commands so I've now strealined bug-squashing.

 Pray for no cuda errors (if it throws "cudaErrorInsufficientDriver" check [here](https://forums.developer.nvidia.com/t/cuda-sample-throwing-error/142537), it's probably not happy that it has to share the GPU).
 Feel free to ask me questions or post issues.
 Hope this helps!